 Since 1975, Lincoln Laboratory has offered undergraduate and graduate students the unique opportunity to gain hands-on experience in a leading-edge research environment.

 Program participants will contribute to projects and gain experience that complements their courses of study.
-Opportunities exist in fields such as communications systems, sensor and radar data analysis, digital signal processing, laser and electro-optical systems, solid-state electronics, software engineering, and scientific programming.
+Opportunities exist in fields such as communication systems, sensor and radar data analysis, digital signal processing, laser and electro-optical systems, solid-state electronics, cyber security and information science, software engineering, and scientific programming.

 Projects may be available for students with backgrounds in electrical engineering, computer science, physics, mathematics, mechanical engineering, aeronautics/astronautics, materials science, molecular biology, biochemistry, and related fields.

 Lincoln Laboratory is located in historic Lexington, Massachusetts, and is only 14 miles northwest of Boston.
 As part of the MIT community, program participants have enjoyed sports events, trips to the island off Cape Cod, sailing, and hiking.
 In addition, MIT and Lincoln Laboratory are close to most major routes to New England's shores and mountains.

 To be eligible for the Summer Research Program, students must have completed their junior year of college or be enrolled in a master's or doctoral program.
 In addition, students must have maintained an excellent academic record and be a U.S. citizen.

 Students will be supervised by Laboratory technical staff on a day-to-day basis.
 The program runs from early June through mid-August and provides the following:

 - Round-trip travel expenses and subsidized housing at Northeastern University for students relocating to the Boston area provided their permanent address is not within 50 miles of the Laboratory

 - Meal plans are available for purchase